 Sim Boon Yang of Eco-ID, Bawah Reserve Elang Island, Riau Archipelago

 Accessible only by private seaplane, Bawah Reserve is an off-the-beaten-track group of six tropical islands in the Riau Archipelago, Indonesia, located between Malaysia and Borneo.
 The stunning eco-friendly reserve combines high-end design with sustainability and a “back-to-nature” concept.

 The resort also features Overwater Bungalows, a rare find in Indonesia, made out of recycled wood.
-This distinctive design vision has resulted in a resort that feels earthy and organic, yet cool, decadent and spoiling too.
+This distinctive design vision has resulted in a resort that feels earthy and organic, yet relaxed, decadent, and spoiling too.
 In Spring 2020, Bawah Reserve will unveil brand new accommodation, which has also been designed by Sim Boon Yang, on a previously untouched island named ELANG.

 Silvio Rech and Lesley Carstens of Silvio Rech and Lesley Carstens Adventure Architecture, North Island, Seychelles